Cash-Pay Physical Therapy: Ensuring Compliance with the Medicare Mandatory Claims Submission Rule

 Contact One of Jackson LLP’s Experienced Healthcare Attorneys Today

 If you run or are thinking about starting a cash-pay PT practice, our healthcare attorneys at Jackson LLP can assist you in determining how the Medicare Mandatory Claims Submission Rule and other Medicare regulations may impact your operations.
-To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, click the button below.

 Free Attorney ConsultationBook Now